Übersetzung durch den Sprachendienst des Bundesministeriums der Finanzen.

 The Federal Office for Information Security, in consultation with the Federal Ministry of Finance, issues technical guidelines and protection profiles specifying the technical requirements for

-1. the digital interface, insofar as these technical requirements relate to standardised export from the storage medium and the connection of the certified technical security system to the electronic record-keeping system,
+1. the standardised digital interface, insofar as these technical requirements relate to standardised export from the storage medium and the connection of the certified technical security system to the electronic record-keeping system,

+The requirements for the security module and the standardised digital interface include the technical and organisational requirements for the technical security system’s cryptographic keys, their associated cryptographic certificates and the certification infrastructure.
 The latest versions will be published in Part I of the Federal Tax Gazette and on the website of the Federal Office for Information Security.

 Section 6